DrThomasAger/smile/README.md

 # Why (: Smile?

+Methods for writing prompts are still ad-hoc, with experienced prompt engineers holding on to "intuitive hacks" that they can't render into an explicit system.

+***(: Smile*** provides a writing system you can justify, maintain and explain.

 A common *prompt language* results in a more **consistent** and **maintainable** *prompt library* for your organization.
 In programming, we moved from  simple isolated scripts to organizational norms and common languages.
 Now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.